 Also, Omu Resort has a zoo on-premises.
 These days, I feel very conflicted about visiting zoos, so I thought to mention this here, in case you have reservations about visiting as well.

 21. Rufus and Bee

 Rufus and Bee is a game arcade and bowling centre located in Victoria Island, Lagos.
 This is a place worth visiting to let your hair down and activate your inner child.

 Fun Places to Visit in Lagos Mainland

 - The Ikeja and Maryland Malls: because there’s no unique activity to do here.
-Malls are good for shopping (at Shoprite), window shopping at the other stores and for watching movies.
-These are fun things to do in Lagos, nonetheless but I’m looking to include only fairly unique activities in this list.
+Malls are good for shopping (at Shoprite), window shopping at the other stores and watching movies.
+These are fun things to do in Lagos, but I’m looking to include only fairly unique activities.

 - The New Afrika Shrine: because I visited this place when there was no concert and let’s just say I am not tempted to return.

 - Restaurants and Spots to Hangout: the mainland has a good number of these but that’s not what this list is for 🙂

 Beautiful and Fun Places to Visit in Lagos Mainland